mrspaceman/my-blog-pages/_posts/2024-01-06-building-log-cabin.md

 ----

+### Constructing the "Log Cabin"

 Good Morning/Afternoon/Evening/Night (who knows when you are reading this).

 Here is my account of assembling a BillyOh Devon Log cabin (and it's not pretty).

 I was looking for a cheap way of getting a garden office.
 I had been looking at Garden Offices and they were far too expensive for my budget.
 I had seen quite small garden offices for 15 to 20k (GBP). there was no way I was willing to pay that much, so I looked around for alternatives.

-I already had a concrete pad from an old shed at the bottom of the garden, but I wanted more room in my office than the shed had, so I was looking for an office building of 3 meters wide by 4 meters deep.
+I already had a concrete pad from an old shed at the bottom of the garden, but I wanted more room in my office than the shed had, so I was looking for an office building 3 meters wide by 4 meters deep.
 I finally found a company that supplied some good looking (in the photos at least) log cabin buildings that looked like they should assemble easily.
 They have thick walls that should help with insulation and slot together like lego.

 I found the BillyOh log cabins and looked through the range and liked the look of the Kent Log Cabin, but as it wasn't square, it would have made extending the concrete pad more awkward.
 I decided on the Devon Log Cabin as it was the dimensions I wanted and a price that was okay.